 Organic cannabis—does it really matter?
 Yes!

 The word “organic” refers to the way farmers grow and process agricultural products.
-Organic farming practices are designed to reduce pollution, enhance soil and water quality, and foster self-sustaining farms (1).
+When organic farming is harvested, the best practices are designed to reduce pollution, enhance soil and water quality, and foster self-sustaining farms (1).
 Organic foods and wellness products have become a standard for healthy living over many years, and the recent major growth of the cannabis market has created a demand for organically produced cannabis as well.